 - In Spyro 2: Ripto's Rage!, the one side of a portal from Aquaria Towers to Summer Forest is underwater and yet the Ghibli Hills level isn't flooded at all.

 - In Spyro: Year of the Dragon, the portals to a chinese fireworks factory, an abandoned ghost ship and a Slippy-Slidey Ice World are all accessed only by underwater lake, yet the respective worlds are still dry and the lake hasn't emptied its water through them at all.

 - Averted in this Awkward Zombie comic.

 - Discussed in Concerned where two combine soldiers mention how their dead buddy used to say that they could place a teleporter at the bottom of the ocean and bring it with them off-world.
 Even though he did the math, they still didn't believe him.
 This is a reference to how the Combine in Half-Life did exactly that to drain the Earth's water for their other planets.

-- In Transformers Prime the Autobots space bridge can open into space without sucking the air from the base into a vacuum.
+- In Transformers: Prime the Autobots space bridge can open into space without sucking the air from the base into a vacuum.